Installing Pivotal Cloud Foundry on AWS

 - 5 S3 Buckets

-To install PCF on AWS, you must do the following:
+To install PCF on AWS, you must:

 Configure your AWS account with the appropriate AWS region.
 For more information about selecting the correct region for your deployment, see Region and Availability Zone Concepts in the AWS documentation.